GeorgeZaf7/Patient-Registration-System-PyQt5/README.md

 When the clinical personnel  will finish its report, the data will be saved in the prviously mentioned database (one for each patient).

-Note: The structure of the scripts can be seen in the Code_Structure file.
+Note: The structure of the scripts can be seen in the Code_Structure.pdf file.